 In his 1906 Foxes at Home, Colonel Talbot described how vixens carry their heads higher than dogs, have thinner necks and hold their brushes differently.
 Subsequent authors, Roger Burrows for example, have failed to notice any significant differences in those features.
 Burrows also mentioned how some hunters claim to be able to sex a fox based on close study of its paw print (that of a vixen being smaller than that of a dog), but pointed out that this was not something he could ever do.

 Brian Vezey-Fitzgerald, in his 1968 Town Fox, Country Fox, provided several intimations given by others on how best to sex a fox in the field, adding to the aforementioned suggestions that there is apparently a belief among country folk that golden cubs are always vixens.
 Fur colour is not sexually dimorphic in foxes and, as such, golden cubs can be of either sex.
-Size is sometimes used to infer sex, insomuch as dogs tend to be larger and (approx. 17%) heavier than vixens, as are the type of calls each sex make; these are, however, generally unreliable indicators of sex.
+Size is sometimes used to infer sex, insomuch as dogs tend to be larger and (approx. 17%) heavier than vixens, as are the type of calls each sex make.
+With the possible exception of the wow-bark call, however,these are generally unreliable indicators of sex.
 Vezey-Fitzgerald came to the conclusion that many naturalists still hold today:

 “I remain firmly of the opinion that you cannot tell dog-fox from vixen at sight in the field with any certainty.”